DelSkayn/peerjs/README.md

-# This is a version of PeerJS which is build with browserify to avoid conflicts in the produced javascript file
+This is a version of PeerJS which is build with 'tsc' to avoid conflicts with other bundlers

 # PeerJS: Simple peer-to-peer with WebRTC #